Geeksltd/MSharp.Docs/Tutorials/1/README.md

 ![Contact Form](ContactAddEdit.PNG "Contact Form")

 ## Implementation
-From the simple requirements we can identify two entity types called "Contact" and "Category".
+From the sample requirements we can identify two entity types called "Contact" and "Category".
 We also understand that they have a Many-to-One relationship since many contacts can belong to the same category.
 Now let's create the corresponding classes in the *@Model* project.